iluwatar/java-design-patterns/combinator/README.md

 - You are able to create a more complex value from more plain values but having the same type(a combination of them)

+## Benefits

+- From a developers perspective the API is made of terms from the domain.
+- There is a clear distinction between combining and application phase.
+- One first constructs an instance and then executes it.
+- This makes the pattern applicable in a parallel environment.

 ## Real world examples

 - java.util.function.Function#compose